-Being unemployed is a situation many people experience at some time in their working lives.
-But for young Victorians the unemployment rate is higher than average.
-And for young African Victorians the rates are significantly higher again.
+Anyone of us may experience unemployment at some stage during our working lives.
+But for young Victorians however, the rate of unemployment is much higher than average, and for young African-Australians living in Victoria the rates are significantly higher again.

-Fitted for Work in partnership with African Family Services will engage women from the African-Australian community who face barriers to employment and coach them to be leaders and mentors in their own communities.
+Fitted for Work in partnership with African Family Services will engage women from the African-Australian community who face barriers to employment by providing leadership and mentoring coaching.

 “The Closing the Gap-Finding Solutions program will provide targeted support to help women experiencing disadvantage from the African-Australian community secure sustainable employment.
 Participation in the WomanKind Essential Series Workshops, Mentor support and practical assistance will help build capacity of participants to become aware, knowledgeable and proactive change agents within their own communities.”